Why It Is Important

 SWIFt 1.0 (2016–2019)

 SWIFt Phase 1 began as a three-year partnership (2016–2019) of 25 state, regional, and local agencies that engaged with more than 70 water resource recovery facilities in their jurisdictions, committing to short-term 5% energy savings goals and long-term 30% energy savings goals.
-During Phase 1, facility partners reduced their total energy consumption by more than 8% and adopted best-practice energy management approaches in their facilities.
-The tools and resources developed during this three-year initiative were compiled into an online Wastewater Energy Management Toolkit (coming soon) to help wastewater treatment facilities beyond the Accelerator adopt the approaches used by SWIFt partners.
+During Phase 1, facility partners reduced their total energy consumption by almost 7% and adopted best-practice energy management approaches in their facilities.
+The tools and resources developed during this three-year initiative were compiled into an online Wastewater Energy Management Toolkit to help wastewater treatment facilities beyond the Accelerator adopt the approaches used by SWIFt partners.